unional/type-plus/README.md

 - `RequiredExcept<T, U>`: makes the properties not specified in `U` becomes required.
 - `RecursiveIntersect<T, U>`: intersect type `U` onto `T` recursively.
 - `ValueOf<T>`: type of the value of the properties of `T`.
 - PropType: ...no helper type for this.
-Just do `YourType['propName']`
+Just do `YourType['propName']`.

 ### Type assertion